Applying for a New License (Drivers 18+) in VirginiaPage Overview

 - Regular driver’s license for passenger cars or pick-up trucks

-- Commercial License (Class A,B,C)
+- Commercial Licenses (Class A,B,C)

 - Motorcycle Licenses (Class M)